2 in 5 people find discussing finances leads to stress.

 Sally Francis-Miles, money spokesperson at MoneySuperMarket, commented: “Money worries often cause anxiety and stress, especially in the current pandemic where entire industries have been forced to shut.
 There is, however, rarely a financial situation that is beyond help either through tweaks to cut costs, government support or from debt help charities.

 “The key is regaining control of something you may feel is anything but.
 And this is the reason we created our money stress tool.
 If you know your triggers and your relationship with money, you can identify the areas you can make improvements.

 “The starting point is knowing what your incomings and outgoings are.
 If your outgoings are more than you’ve got coming in, or very close to it, consider ways you can make pain-free savings, such as switching household bills, including your energy and broadband or transferring expensive credit card debts to 0% balance transfer deals (typically for a one-off fee, this is subject to passing a credit check too).”

 Reducing financial stress and anxiety is important because it can take a toll on your mental health.

 “Knowing where to get help, planning and budgeting, and understanding how to cut costs are all important.
-Just as important, though, is to understand your own financial habits and attitudes and where they might get in the way of reducing financial stress.
+It is just as important, though, to understand your financial habits and attitudes and where they might get in the way of reducing financial stress.